moay/distributed-systems-rd/readme.md

 * Voucher microservice: `localhost:5002`

 The dashboards give you an impression of whats in the system and allow to create new orders and mark them as delivered.
-Due to time pressure, this part did noch receive much love.
-For a real world ui, I would prefer to create properly authenticated SPAs based on Vue.js for this task and instantiate a proper webpack based asset pipeline.
+Due to time pressure, this part did not receive much love.
+For a real world UI, I would prefer creating properly authenticated SPAs based on Vue.js for this task and instantiate a proper webpack based asset pipeline.

-For further investigation of queue and database status, use the subsystem uis or local clients.
+For further investigation of queue and database status, use the subsystem UIs or local clients.

 #### RabbitMQ